AAdewunmi/EmailAdministrationSystem/README.md

 A Console-Based, Menu Driven Email Administration System, built using Java 8.

-Its purpose is manage user email addresse and password.
+Its purpose is:

+1. To create user email address / password,
+2. Store user information in a text file,
+3. Retrieve user information from a text file.

 ## 2. Installing: